Dazz-19/python-quiz-app/README.md

-# 🐍 Python Flask Quiz App
+# 🐍 Python Quiz App

 A **True/False Python Quiz** built with **Python, Flask, HTML, CSS, and JavaScript**.
 Test your Python knowledge with a **modern dark-themed UI** and **real-time feedback**.